TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-06-17 - Decreases green Toxin Shells field radius from 12 to 7.5 <a name='link__20230617__2014_small_poison_field_radius'></a>
 **Changes**

-- **FIX**: Decreases the green Toxin Shells poison field radius from 12 to 7.5 to match the Anthrax Beta and Anthrax Gamma Toxin Shells poison field radius.
+- **FIX**: The green Toxin Shells poison field radius is decreased from 12 to 7.5 to match the Anthrax Beta and Anthrax Gamma Toxin Shells poison field radius.
-- **FIX**: Decreases the green Toxin Shells object radius from 6 to 4 to match the Anthrax Beta and Anthrax Gamma Toxin Shells object radius.
+- **FIX**: The green Toxin Shells object radius is decreased from 6 to 4 to match the Anthrax Beta and Anthrax Gamma Toxin Shells object radius.

 **Links**